-Both the Addis Agenda and the 2030 Agenda establish a strong link between gender equality and women’s empowerment on one hand, and achieving sustained, inclusive and equitable economic growth and sustainable development on the other.
-They both call for gender mainstreaming in the formulation and implementation of all financial, economic, environmental and social policies.
+Throughout its chapters, the Addis Ababa Action Agenda establishes a strong link between gender equality and women’s empowerment on one hand, and achieving sustained, inclusive and equitable economic growth and sustainable development on the other.
+Moreover, it calls for gender mainstreaming in the formulation and implementation of all financial, economic, environmental and social policies.